winitzki/scall/tutorial/programming_dhall.md

     -- This evaluates to 32 of type Natural.
 ```

-The result is a powerful, purely functional programming language that can be used not only for flexible but strictly verified configuration files, and also for teaching and illustrating language-independent aspects of FP theory.
+The result is a powerful, purely functional programming language that could have several applications:
+- a generator for flexible, programmable, but strictly validated YAML and JSON configuration files
+- a high-level scripting DSL interfacing with a runtime that implements low-level details
+- a System Fω interpreter for teaching and illustrating language-independent aspects of FP theory

+## Differences between Dhall and other FP languages

+Mostly, Dhall follows the Haskell syntax and semantics.

 Currently, Dhall has no type inference: all types must be specified explicitly.
 Although this makes Dhall programs more verbose, it makes for less "magic" in the syntax, which may help in learning some of the more advanced concepts of FP.
-This is the primary focus of the present book.

-## Differences between Dhall and other FP languages

-Mostly, Dhall follows the Haskell syntax and semantics.

 Because the Dhall language is not Turing-complete and always evaluates all well-typed terms to a normal form, there is no analog of Haskell's "bottom" (undefined) value.
-So, there is no difference between strict and lazy values in Dhall.
+For the same reason, there is no difference between strict and lazy values in Dhall.
 One can equally well imagine that all Dhall values are lazy, or that they are all strict.

 For example, any well-typed Dhall program that returns a value of type `Natural` will always return a _literal_ `Natural` value.
 This is because there is no other normal form for `Natural` values, and a well-typed Dhall program always evaluates to a normal form.

+In addition, if that Dhall program is self-contained (has no external imports), it will always return the same `Natural` value.
-The program cannot return a `Natural` value that will be computed "later", or an "undefined" `Natural` value, or a "random" `Natural` value, or anything like that.
+The program cannot return a `Natural` value that will be computed "later", or an "undefined" `Natural` value, or a random `Natural` value, or anything else like that.

 ### Syntactic differences